sisso/rust-mud/docs/forums.md

+# Random dungeons

+- a pre-defined room and direction, can spawn a full random zone like dungeon of forest.
+Sam can be applied for searching.

+- these zones are temporary and can be re-randomize or removed in case of no player is active there

+  zone_1_dungeon_entrance: {
+    id: 9,
+    label: "Dungeon entrance"
+    desc: ""
+    room: {
+      exits: [
+        {dir: "n", to: ${objects.zone_0_forest.id} }
+      ]
+    }
+    parent: ${objects.zone_1.id}
+  }

+  zone_1_dungeon_zone: {
+    id: 10
+    random_zone {
+        entrance {
+            id: ${objects.zone_0.forest.id}
+            dir: "s"
+        }

+        size: [5,5]

+        num_spawn_points: [3,5]

+        spawn_points: [
+            {
+                prob: 1.0
+                min_distance_entrance: 2
+                space_distance: 2
+                max_spawns: 2
+                spawn {
+                  prefab_id: [{prefabs.skeleton.id}, {prefabs.sekeleton_sword.id}]
+                  max: 4
+                  time_min: 10
+                  time_max: 60
+                }
+            }
+            {
+                prob: 1.0
+                min_distance_entrance: 4
+                space_distance: 4
+                max_spawns: 1
+                spawn {
+                  prefab_id: [{prefabs.spider_small.id}]
+                  max: 8
+                  time_min: 10
+                  time_max: 60
+                }
+            }
+        ]
+    }
+  }

+This will generate a random map.
+We need to populate spawn points.
+Each spawn can be added with some min/max distance from entrance, and a radius of affect.

+With the previous defined config.
+A new zone will be created with 5x5 dimension.
+The entrance will be through the south of forest in zone 0.

+Now it is time to create spanws.

+It will sort a number between 3 or 5 spawns to be created.

+It will sort one of spawns giving the prob.

+Will search a place far away of `min_distance_entrance` from the entrance of the random zone and distance enough of of any other spawn in distance of `max(this.space_distance, i.space_distance)`

 # CSV vs HOCON

 List of CSV files that get converted into json looks much simpler to create/parse/manipulate over HOCON files.